wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 Some constructs that are easy to use in C# need more work or make for weird F#

 - Unsafe code, Native pointers (it's possible in F#, but is more verbose)
-- Goto (generally seen as an antipattern but is really useful when writing highly optimized code: think core parts of asp.net MVC)
+- Goto (generally seen as an anti-pattern but is really useful when writing highly optimized code: think core parts of asp.net MVC)
-- Deep type hierarchies (generally seen as an antipattern and in F# the language tries to steer you away from these patterns, though in certain cases they can be useful)
+- Deep type hierarchies (generally seen as an anti-pattern and in F# the language tries to steer you away from these patterns, though in certain cases they can be useful)
 - Code generation (due to type providers, there is less need for it in F#)
-- Implicit type conversions (generally seen as an antipattern, you can explicitly use [implicit operator](https://github.com/fsprojects/FSharpPlus/blob/35eb4c1b0646e4e07701c48ea4b2bdef2067caa5/src/FSharpPlus/Operators.fs#L717-L718) in F#)
+- Implicit type conversions (generally seen as an anti-pattern, you can explicitly use [implicit operator](https://github.com/fsprojects/FSharpPlus/blob/35eb4c1b0646e4e07701c48ea4b2bdef2067caa5/src/FSharpPlus/Operators.fs#L717-L718) in F#)

 There is also a certain mainstream appeal of c style languages, why you might choose to code in C# despite being fluent in F#.
 I'm not fluent enough in VB.net to know when to use that language.